Ramsgate Maritime Museum

 Museum: Open Easter and Bank Holiday weekends.

-Opening hours 10.30am - 5.30pm.
-School visits are welcome by arrangement in both the Museum and Cervia.
+School visits are welcome by arrangement to both the Museum and Cervia.

 S.T.
-Cervia: Open Easter and Bank Holiday weekends.
-Also open weekends throughout school summer holidays (subject to volunteers being available)
+Cervia: Open Easter and Bank Holiday weekends, plus weekends throughout school summer holidays (subject to volunteers being available)

 Child age range: Accompanied children under 12